-types of mini split
+Types of mini split

 HVAC

-The answer to 'types of mini split' is that mini-split air conditioning systems, also known as ductless mini-splits, are a type of HVAC system that consists of an outdoor compressor/condenser unit and one or more indoor air-handling units.
-These systems are a popular choice for homeowners because they are energy-efficient, easy to install, and provide zoned cooling and heating for individual rooms or areas.
+The answer to 'types of mini split' is that there are several common types of mini split air conditioning systems.
+Mini splits, also known as ductless mini-splits, are a type of HVAC system that consists of an outdoor compressor/condenser and one or more indoor air handling units.
+The main types of mini splits include:

 Step-by-Step Guide